-Chapin, Vincent and De Carlan, Nolwenn and Heppel, Peter Performance optimization of interacting sails through fluid structure coupling.
-(2011) In: Innov'Sail 2010, 30 Mai - 01 Jul 2010, Lorient, France.
+Chapin, Vincent and Carlan, Nolwenn de and Heppel, Peter Performance optimization of interacting sails through fluid structure coupling.
+(2011) In: Innov'Sail 2010, 30 Mai - 01 Jul 2010, Lorient, France .

-| (Document in English) PDF (Author's version) - Depositor and staff only - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader 671Kb |
+PDF (Author's version) - Depositor and staff only - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader 688kB |

 Abstract